BitPadLabs/Budsy-Site/terms.md

 You must be at least 18 years old or the legal age for medical cannabis use in your jurisdiction to use this App.

 ### 5.2 Legal Cannabis Use Only
-This App is intended solely for tracking legal medical cannabis use in jurisdictions where such use is permitted by law.
+This App is intended solely for recording legal medical cannabis use in jurisdictions where such use is permitted by law.

 ### 5.3 Compliance Responsibility
 You are responsible for: